Classes beginning in January and July of each year.

 - College Transcript/Degree

-- IV Approval course completion certification (if applicant is an EMT-Basic)
+- IV Approval course completion certification (if applicant is an EMT) You must have certification before applying - it cannot be in progress.

-- Professional letters of reference (Non-EMS work related letters are acceptable) Optional
+- Professional letters of reference (EMS work related

 Note: Anatomy & Physiology (BIO 201 & 202) is not a requirement for admission to the program.